the-tcpdump-group/libpcap/README.md

 with the underlying kernel subsystem, but this is not yet implemented.

-BPF is standard in 4.4BSD, BSD/OS, NetBSD, FreeBSD, OpenBSD, DragonFly BSD, and macOS; an older, modified and undocumented version is standard in AIX.  {DEC OSF/1, Digital UNIX, Tru64 UNIX} uses the packetfilter interface but has been extended to accept BPF filters (which libpcap utilizes).
+BPF is standard in 4.4BSD, BSD/OS, NetBSD, FreeBSD, OpenBSD, DragonFly BSD, macOS, and Solaris 11; an older, modified and undocumented version is standard in AIX.  {DEC OSF/1, Digital UNIX, Tru64 UNIX} uses the packetfilter interface but has been extended to accept BPF filters (which libpcap utilizes).
 Also, you can add BPF filter support to Ultrix using the kernel source and/or object patches available [here](https://www.tcpdump.org/other/bpfext42.tar.Z).

 Linux has a number of BPF based systems, and libpcap does not support